Citizenship & Integration Initiative

 We want all Londoners to be able to be active citizens who are involved and invested in their city.

 What are we doing?

 The Citizenship and Integration Initiative has three goals with the Mayor of London:

-The first is to fund secondments from civil society into the GLA’s new Social Integration team.
+- The first is to fund secondments from civil society organisations into the GLA's Social Integration team.

-The second is to support community based projects that further the initiative’s objectives.
+- The second is to support community-based projects that further the initiative's goals.

 All partners in the Citizenship and Integration Initiative believe that the only way to achieve meaningful change towards its goals is for civil society organisations and the public sector to collaborate, drawing on the strengths and resources of all.

 What have we funded?

 The CII has now funded secondees into the GLA’s Social Integration Team from Migrants Organise, Citizens UK, Coram Children’s Legal Centre, Just for Kids Law (Let us Learn), New Europeans, Hope Not Hateand Project 17.
 The GLA has made an equivalent investment into staffing posts in the Social Integration Team.